thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

    static int amp_trigger(struct comp_dev *dev, int cmd) {
-           trace_amp("Amplifier got trigger cmd %d", cmd);
+           comp_dbg(dev, "amplifier got trigger cmd %d", cmd);
            return comp_set_state(dev, cmd);
    }

 Stream Parameters Handler ``amp_prepare()``
 ===========================================

-This where your component can be reconfigured for the stream parameters.
+This is where your component can be reconfigured for the stream parameters.

-This example assumes that only one source buffer and one sink buffer is connected; therefore, only the first items from ``dev->bsource_list`` and ``dev->bsink_list`` are processed.
+This example assumes that only one source buffer and one sink buffer are connected; therefore, only the first item from  ``dev->bsink_list`` is verified.

-Frame format is set according to the direction of the parent pipeline and the sink buffer size is reconfigured.

 Note that in case another "prepare" call was issued before, the handler returns ``PPL_STATUS_PATH_STOP`` and exits to prevent propagation of a